Codom/codom.github.io/blog/vue_port.md

 # Deploying

 This whole project was developed in a brand-new repository.
-To deploy,
+To deploy the site, I need to configure a github action to build the project and host it on github pages.